icey-franken/projectKIL/documentation/feature-packets/0-1-newUser-readme.md

 * country (foreign key on user)
 * about you (foreign key on user)

 ## Endpoints Needed

-"/account/login/"
 "/account/register/"
-"/member/:userName/"

-### login page: '/account/login/'

-* login with facebook, google, twitter, autodesk
-* log in with destructables username/password
-* include a button for "login as guest"?
-Or just allow folks to browse website as a guest without any extra work - probably easiest/most user friendly way

 ### signup page: '/account/register/'